zilda21/Cleaning-Service-Platform/README.md

   - notes (optional)
 - Admin can manage users and monitor the system from a dashboard

-The goal is a simple, clear architecture that separates:
+The goal is a clean architecture that separates:
 - **UI (Razor Pages)** for the user experience
 - **REST API Controllers** for backend operations and database access